Product was successfully added to your shopping cart.

 1 bunch spring onions, white parts only, chopped

-1 thumb-sized piece of ginger, peeled, cut into chunks
+1 thumb-sized piece of ginger, peeled and cut into chunks

 1 quart water

-Wash asparagus spears and cut off bottoms so that asparagus spears will fit upright in a quart jar with about 1½ inches headspace at the top.
+Wash asparagus spears and cut off bottoms so that asparagus spears will fit upright in a quart jar with about 1½ inches headspace remaining.

 Add onion and ginger to a quart jar.
 Pour in brine, filling only half the jar.